 Category EF3 Wind speed: between 136 and 165 miles per hour: Severe damage.
 Roofs and some walls torn off well-constructed houses; trains overturned; most trees in forest uprooted; heavy cars lifted off the ground and thrown.

 Category EF4 Wind speed: between 166 and 200 miles per hours.
 Devastating damage.
 Well-constructed houses leveled; structures with weak foundations blown away some distance; cars thrown and large missiles generated.

 Category EF5 Wind speed: 200 plus miles per hour.
 Incredible damage.
 Strong frame houses leveled off foundations and swept away; automobile-sized missiles fly through the air in excess of 100 meters (109 yards); trees debarked; incredible phenomena will occur.

-Timeline: March 18, 1925 - One of the worst tornado disasters in the United States.
-Six hundred and ninety-five people in the tri-state area of Missouri-Illinois-Indiana are killed.
+March 18, 1925 - One of the worst tornado disasters in the United States.
+695 people in the tri-state area of Missouri-Illinois-Indiana are killed.
 It is the longest-lived and has the longest path of any recorded U.S. tornado.

 1950 - The U.S. begins keeping official records about tornadoes.